cosmology-tech/cw-simulate-ui/README.md

-# CW-DEBUG-UI
+# CW-SIMULATE-UI

-A web-based interface for debugging and testing the CosmWasm contract without the need for setting up the Rust dev toolchain or a local dev testnet node.
+A web-based interface for debugging and testing the CosmWasm contract without the need for setting up the Rust dev toolchains or a local dev testnet node.

 ## Installing and running locally